-- infringement offence means an offence against this Act, or the regulations under this Act, that is prescribed by the regulations to be an infringement offence. - (2) A police officer may issue and serve an infringement notice on a person if he or she reasonably believes that the person has committed an infringement offence. - (3) An infringement notice under this section -

-Part II - Offences related to the taking of alcohol and drugs and the detection thereof
+- (2) A police officer may issue and serve an infringement notice on a person if he or she reasonably believes that the person has committed an infringement offence. - (3) An infringement notice under this section - s.
+18B Part II - Offences related to the taking of alcohol and drugs and the detection thereof